slu-openGIS/STL_DEMOGRAPHY_NhoodPop/docs/dataViz.md

 ## Load Data

-In this section, we’ll be using the STL Population and Race data by neighborhod located in the clean folder under data.
+In this section, we’ll be using the STL Population and Race data by neighborhood located in the clean folder under data.

 ``` r
 # total population